mobeelizer/titanium-android-sdk/documentation/index.md

 ## Description

 The Mobeelizer SDK is a module to connect Titanium application with [Mobeelizer](http://www.mobeelizer.com/) platform.
-See [Mobeelizer SDK reference](http://mobeelizer.com/docs/titanium/titanium-references) for more information.

 ## Accessing the Mobeelizer SDK Module